The Transformation of American Child and Perinatal Protection

 Organizations, Religion, and Social Change

 In a separate line of research, I apply organizational analysis to study religious change and communal continuity.
 In a paper published in Qualitative Sociology in 2019, I show how younger religious Americans respond to the tensions between self-actualization and communal practices, paradoxically dismantling organizational authority in order to reinforce cultural values that strengthen traditional authority.
 Current research indicates that young Americans, driven by socioeconomic shifts and cultural trends prioritizing self-actualization, are increasingly disinclined toward traditional communal organizations.
 Yet a search for self-actualization may, in fact, lead religiously inclined young adults to traditional communal organizations, which are characterized by relatively strict organizational norms.
-To explore how such organizations respond to the tension between self-actualization and communal practices, this paper describes a multi-method study of an urban Jewish congregation that experienced a large influx of young adults.
+To explore how such organizations respond to the tension between self-actualization and communal practices, this paper presents a multi-method study of an urban Jewish congregation that experienced a large influx of young adults.
 The paper demonstrates two related outcomes of the resultant tension: first, the strategic integration of self-expressive content into traditional organizational practices, in a manner that allows these practices to become vehicles for self-actualization; second, the leveraging of these young adults’ transience, in both formal and informal ways, in order to maintain organizational stability.
 Both of these processes undermined previously entrenched norms in the synagogue and displaced the older organizational leadership, even as it moved the synagogue in a more religiously engaged direction.
 These seemingly paradoxical outcomes contribute to our understanding of how communal organizations respond to young adults’ self-actualizing inclinations.